avgurf/robo161/README.md

 # About
-This project was built as part of a Topics in AI And Robotics 2 course at BGU, Israel.
+This project was built as part of a Topics in AI And Robotics 2 course at BGU, Israel (202.1.4281).
+Semestedr 1, 2016.
 This code was written for LeJOS which is an open source replacemnt firmware for the Lego Mindstorms NXT.
 Robot stacture and pictures will be added later [or never ;)]